davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

 - <b>Scene switching API</b><br>
-  Switch scenes of stages easily.
+  Switch scenes of stages or the complete root content of scenes easily.
 Pass and retrieve arguments to your scenes and compute them.<br>

 - <b>Testing suite</b><br>